 The Bible has numerous references to the positive impact of changing sour attitudes by consciously updating our countenance to look happy, and act happy, even if we don’t feel that way at all (Song of Solomon 2:14; Proverbs 15:13).

-3. I try to cultivate an awareness of God’s presence and care.
+3. Cultivate an awareness of God’s presence and care.

-My daughter taught me this one; although I could have learned from Paul, but I didn't.
+My daughter taught me this one; although I could have learned from Paul, I didn't.
 Whenever I catch my imagination running wild, I firmly say to my mind, "Stop it!"
-Both Jesus and Paul talked about the significance of thinking sweet-positive thoughts.
+Both Jesus and Paul talked about the significance of thinking positive thoughts.
 So, I consciously change my thinking.
-Usually I do this by beginning to sing.

-She only had two locks on the outside doors but when my dad died she added four more for a total of six locks to keep the house secure.
+She had two locks on the outside doors, but when my dad died, she added four more for a total of six locks to keep the house secure.
 She was always afraid that lightning was going to strike the house and burn it down.

-5. I work hard to avoid borrowing, which is bringing concerns of the future or of the past into the present.
+4. Work hard to avoid "borrowing," which means to bring concerns for the future or the past into the present.

-6. I'm not good at compartmentalizing, I keep opening the lid to look inside.
-So, I find victory by cremating my problem and placing the ashes in a mental casket and burying the ashes deep underground.
+Imagine placing all your concerns in a casket.
+Stop opening the lid to look inside.
+Instead, try to “cremate” your problem by placing the ashes in a mental casket and burying the ashes deep underground.

 If ever I am tempted again to worry about that problem, I look at the cremated ashes scattered over the bottom of the casket.
-My problem is dead and gone.
+I don’t want to go there again.

-As you read the Psalm it quickly strikes you that David has full control over whether or not he lets worry and anxiety infect his life and behaviors.
+As you read the Psalm it quickly reveals that David has full control over whether or not he lets worry and anxiety infect his life and behaviors.
 He has the choice of living in worry and anxiety or of calming and quieting his soul.
 The same choice is ours.

 my eyes are not raised too high;